go101/immutable-value-proposal/README.md

 All parameters of type `reflect.Value` of the functions and methods in the `reflect` package, including receiver parameters, should be declared as `var.fixed` values.
-However, the `reflect.Value` return results should be declared as `var.noraml` values.
+However, the `reflect.Value` return results should be declared as `var.normal` values.

 A `reflect.Value.ToFixed` method is needed to make a `reflect.Value` value represent a `var.fixed` Go value.